Types of vehicles we insure

-This category includes any motor vehicle used for pleasure or business, driving from home to and from work, with a maximum gross vehicle weight of 4,500 kg or 10,000 lbs.
+This category includes any motor vehicle used for pleasure or business, or commuting to and from work, with a maximum gross vehicle weight of 4,500 kg or 10,000 lbs.

 Vehicle brands we insure

 Commercial vehicles are used to carry goods or materials for use, distribution or delivery.
-A commercial vehicle can be a car, van, pickup truck, trailer, heavy vehicle (like a dump truck) or tractor-trailer.
+A commercial vehicle can be a car, van, pickup truck, trailer, heavy vehicle or tractor-trailer.